andresoro/graphql/README.md

 # rested
-Turn a schema into a REST api in seconds 🤓
+Turn a schema into a graphql api in seconds 🤓